-- the potential impact of currency exchange fluctuations; - the need to comply with local data residency requirements; - the availability and reliability of local data centers and internet bandwidth providers; - the difficulty of staffing and managing international operations and the increased operations, travel, shipping and compliance costs associated with having customers in numerous international locations; - potentially greater difficulty collecting accounts receivable and longer payment cycles; - the availability and cost of coverage by wireless carriers in international markets; - higher or more variable costs associated with wireless carriers and other service providers; - the need to offer customer support in various languages; - challenges in understanding and complying with local laws, regulations and customs in foreign jurisdictions, including laws regarding privacy and government surveillance; - export controls and economic sanctions administered by the Department of Commerce Bureau of Industry and Security and the Treasury Department's Office of Foreign Assets Control; - compliance with various anti-bribery and anti-corruption laws such as the Foreign Corrupt Practices Act and United Kingdom Bribery Act of 2010; - tariffs and other non-tariff barriers, such as quotas and local content rules; - more limited protection for our intellectual property in some countries; - adverse or uncertain tax consequences as a result of international operations; - currency control regulations, which might restrict or prohibit our conversion of other currencies into U.S. dollars; - restrictions on the transfer of funds; - deterioration of political relations between the United States and other countries; and - political or social unrest or economic instability in a specific country or region in which we operate, which could have an adverse impact on our operations in that location.
+- (b) the potential impact of currency exchange fluctuations; - (2) the need to comply with local data residency requirements; - (b) the availability and reliability of local data centers and internet bandwidth providers;

+The difficulty of staffing and managing international operations and the increased operations, travel, shipping and compliance costs associated with having customers in numerous international locations;

+- () potentially greater difficulty collecting accounts receivable and longer payment cycles; - (b) the availability and cost of coverage by wireless carriers in international markets; - D higher or more variable costs associated with wireless carriers and other service providers; - 7 the need to offer customer support in various languages;

+(b) challenges in understanding and complying with local laws, regulations and customs in foreign jurisdictions, including laws regarding privacy and government surveillance;

+(b) export controls and economic sanctions administered by the Department of Commerce Bureau of Industry and Security and the Treasury Department's Office of Foreign Assets Control;

+(9) compliance with various anti-bribery and anti-corruption laws such as the Foreign Corrupt Practices Act and United Kingdom Bribery Act of 2010;

+- (b) tariffs and other non-tariff barriers, such as quotas and local content rules; - () more limited protection for our intellectual property in some countries; - (2) adverse or uncertain tax consequences as a result of international operations; - 🕐 currency control regulations, which might restrict or prohibit our conversion of other currencies into U.S. dollars; - restrictions on the transfer of funds; - (2) deterioration of political relations between the United States and other countries; and - © political or social unrest, global pandemics such as the COVID-19 pandemic or economic instability in a specific country or region in which we operate, which could have an adverse impact on our operations in that location.